City of Moscow offices open

 City Council meetings will be conducted as scheduled.
 Under Gov. Brad Little’s modified Stage 3 Order, residents may attend public meetings in person.

-Meetings are also livestreamed via the city’s YouTube channel at www.youtube.com/channel/UCKWc4NvnZV42fnuCQvnEPcg.
+Meetings are also livestreamed via the city’s YouTube channel at this shortened web link: bit.ly/3ch9O40.
 Agendas for all meetings can be found at www.ci.moscow.id.us/581/Agendas-and-Minutes.